fluxrider/jetslalom/README.md

 ### Future Work

 - Gamepad
  - Organise project such that it can be built without gamepad support, and therefore without external libraries.
  - Allow to configure the gamepad trigger range.
 Right now I play it safe.
+ - Plug and Play would be nice in 2025 (right now jinput, at least on Linux, requires the gamepad to be plugged before app is launched).
 - Fix the title
 - Remove unused code
 - Fix the turn strenght, because I'm pretty sure it's way too hard right now.